A 5-day Leadership Training at the University of Texas, San Antonio

-*Hidden Helpers are the children, youth, and young adults (up to age 18) who are actively involved in or currently impacted by the care needs of a wounded, ill, or injured veteran.
+*Caregiving youth, also known as Hidden Helpers, are the children, youth, and young adults (up to age 18) who are actively involved in or currently impacted by the care needs of a wounded, ill, or injured veteran.

 This program is powered by Wounded Warrior Project® to honor and empower post-9/11 injured service members, veterans, and their families.